Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 ### Sitecore Platform Project

-This Visual Studio / MSBuild project is used to deploy code and configuration to the main Sitecore platform roles, known as Content Management.
+This Visual Studio / MSBuild project is used to deploy code and configuration to the main Sitecore platform roles, known as Content Management (CM).
 (This sample uses the XM1 container topology and thus only has a Standalone `cm`.)

-To deploy configuration, assemblies, and content from this project into your running Docker environment, run a Publish of it from Visual Studio.
-To debug, you can attach to the `w3wp` process within the `cm` container.

-### Rendering
+### Rendering Next.js Project

+The `\rendering` folder contains the main website JSS Next.js project.
+The content of this folder is mapped to the Rendering container using a Docker volume.
+All changes to the sources trigger a recompile and can be seen live in the browser at [https://www.edge.localhost](https://www.edge.localhost).

+You can also run the Next.js application directly using `npm` commands within `src\rendering`.
+It is not recommended to run both the rendering Docker container and the npm commands at the same time as both use the same output folder.
+Stop the rendering Docker container if you want to run the Next.js application using `npm` commands.

 #### Storybook